924 Leon Lowenstein Building

 “The Kid Slays in the Picture: John Adames in Gloria,” essay, print, September/October 2017.

-“Stronger Together: The Films of Joan Micklin Silver,” feature essay, print, September/October 2017.
+“Stronger Together: The Films of Joan Micklin Silver,” feature essay, print and online, September/October 2017.

 “Interview: Alison Maclean and Kerry Fox,” interview, online, January 2017.